-I put this instructable together as a collection of all the information I learned across the hundreds of websites, videos and tutorials I encountered since the beginning so that you don’t have to spend 5 months and can instead get started with your quadcopter within a day.
+I put this instructable together as a collection of all the information I learned across the hundreds of websites, videos and tutorials I encountered since the beginning so that you don’t have to spend 5 months and can instead get started with your drone within a day.

 This is a very informative and rather extensive guide, covering everything from how to choose the perfect combination of components, how to put it all together, what tools and equipment you’ll need to the health and safety considerations to ensure that you won’t be reading this from the hospital bed.
 To get you started right away, there are some recommendations of different setups including a setup that will give the most performance and a setup that will give similar results but won't be as costly.
-At the end is a separate section where you’ll learn how to fly your newly built quadcopter.
-There are also some nifty tips and tricks scattered throughout that will help you on your journey towards becoming a quadcopter pilot.
-Once you finish reading it, you will know everything you need to know about building, flying and repairing quadcopters.
+At the end is a separate section where you’ll learn how to fly your newly built drone.
+There are also some nifty tips and tricks scattered throughout that will help you on your journey towards becoming a drone pilot.
+Once you finish reading it, you will know everything you need to know about building, flying and repairing drones.

 There is a good amount of detail included, so brace yourselves.

 Step 2: The Parts List

 Step 6 to 18: Putting It All Together:

 - Soldering The XT60 Connector